scharlau/temperature_stories_django/README.md

 ## Start the Server

-We so this using the manage.py command tool by entering this command in the terminal:
+We can now use the manage.py command tool to start the development server by entering this command in the terminal:

         python3 manage.py runserver